Ghulja incident: Background

+In 1962, the People's Liberation Army and paramilitary forces from the Xinjiang Production and Construction Corps (XPCC) were called in to violently put down a demonstration of approximately 2,000 Uyghurs in Ghulja following the Great Chinese Famine that called for the overthrow of the Chinese Communist Party.
+The Chinese government blamed the Soviet Union for the demonstration.
+In 1969, Hong Kong newspaper The Star reported an uprising in Ghulja involving 4,000 Uyghurs, allegedly with Soviet support.

-The region of Xinjiang in China has been subject to armed clashes and terrorist attacks throughout the 1990s by separatist militants particularly the Eastern Turkestan Islamic Movement (ETIM).
+In the 1990s, Xinjiang was subject to armed clashes and terrorist attacks by secessionist militants particularly the Eastern Turkestan Islamic Movement (ETIM).
 These include 1992 Ürümqi bombings, with attacks escalating in 1995.

 In 1996, the government of the People's Republic of China initiated a "Strike Hard" campaign to crack down on suspected separatist activity.
 The Uyghur meshrep cultural tradition became a target of the "Strike Hard" campaign.
+The campaign targeted purported "illegal religious activities."

 Incident

-On February 5, 1997, demonstrations occurred during which the a crowd had marched shouting "God is great" and "independence for Xinjiang".
+In early February 1997, during Ramadan, two Uyghur religious students (talips) were arrested, which resulted in a clashes and dozens of arrests.
+On February 5, 1997, demonstrations occurred with crowds chanting "Allahu Akbar" and "Independence for Xinjiang".
 Local Uyghurs reported that the march came in response to a government prohibition against gathering for the meshrep.

 According to a local police official, the crowd initially numbered in the dozens, but quickly swelled in size.
 According to Sanlian Lifeweek, a video of the incident taken at the time reportedly showed individuals chanting similar slogans as well as burning their identification documents.

 At noon, the demonstrations escalated as the crowd, numbering at about 1,000, began to riot, attacking police and local residents, as well as burning shops and vehicles.

 The crowd was reportedly dispersed by police using clubs, water cannon, and tear gas.
 Official reports stated that 10 people, including a police officer, were killed.
 198 people including security forces were injured.
 Uyghur human rights groups stated that approximately 200 were killed.